-McClane’s one-man crusade in the Nakatomi Plaza takes some beating, particularly when the well-drilled operation in question was spearheaded by slick and savvy European terrorist Hans Gruber, but he was somehow able to do that, a feat he would repeat seven years later when up against Gruber’s equally crafty brother – albeit with a little help from his friends – as he raced around New York City diffusing bombs with Zeus Carver in a sadistic game of ‘Simon Says’.
-But perhaps McClane’s biggest single feat came during Die Hard 2 when he managed to pull the petrol cap off a moving plane, lighting the fuel trail and watching a whole army of bad guys go up in flames, while creating a makeshift runway for wife Holly’s plane to land on in the same instance.
+McClane’s one-man crusade in the Nakatomi Plaza takes some beating, particularly when the well-drilled operation in question was spearheaded by slick European terrorist Hans Gruber, but he was somehow able to do that, a feat he would repeat seven years later when up against Gruber’s equally crafty brother as he raced around New York City diffusing bombs with Zeus Carver in a sadistic game of ‘Simon Says’.
+But perhaps McClane’s biggest single feat came during Die Hard 2 when he managed to pull the petrol cap off a moving plane, lighting the fuel trail and watching a whole army of bad guys go up in flames, while at the same time creating a makeshift runway for wife Holly’s plane to land on.
 Whether it’s swinging through skyscraper windows, falling down elevator shafts or escaping explosions in ejector seats, McClane is one hard nut to crack.

 Quite impressive, but let’s not rule out Martin Riggs just yet.
-After all, this is a man who can escape a weighted sack at the bottom of the ocean by dislocating his own shoulder, while using his jeep to tear down a stilted house along with a whole bunch of South African criminals while somehow managing to rescue reluctant friend Leo instead of killing him, which can only be perceived as a minor miracle.
-Even at the age of 42, when he was finally becoming too old for this shit, he managed to take out an army of Triads via death-defying, high-speed chases, while electric shock treatment proves but a feather tickle to our relentless psychotic.
+After all, this is a man who can escape a weighted sack at the bottom of the ocean by dislocating his own shoulder, using his jeep to tear down a stilted house along with a whole bunch of South African criminals, somehow managing to rescue friend Leo in the process.
+Even at the age of 42 when he was finally becoming too old for this shit, Riggs managed to take out an army of Triads via death-defying, high-speed chases, while electric shock treatment proves but a feather tickle to our relentless psychotic.
 Riggs is also able to overcome rabid dogs with nothing more than a panting tongue and a box of dog biscuits.
 I’d like to see McClane do that.

 A Straight-Up Battle

 McClane has guts; that much cannot be disputed.
-He may initially be as unwilling as the couch potatoes watching his heroics from the safety of their own home, but he gets the job done.
-The way he does it may not be pretty, and much of his heroics appear to be potshots which somehow favour our perennial chancer.
-But as they say, fortune favours the brave, and when it comes to McClane, no one is braver, or indeed more reckless.
-His opponents may be more skilled in a plethora of different ways, but John has heart, and a lifetime watching cowboy movies has given him the dysfunctional will to succeed.
+He may be as reluctant as the couch potatoes watching his heroics from the safety of their armchairs, but he gets the job done.
+The way he does it may not be pretty, and many of his greatest escapes began as ballsy potshots; he’s a chancer, but fortune favours the brave, and when it comes to McClane no one is braver, or indeed more reckless.
+His opponents are usually superior in a variety of different ways, but John has heart, and a lifetime watching cowboy movies has given him the will and determination to succeed.

-As for Riggs, well, he’s just a total badass, plain and simple.
-Highly skilled in mixed martial arts, he is one of the top marksmen in the world, and when he blows, you don’t want to be anywhere near him.
-If he slept, Riggs would sleep with his gun under his pillow.
-After all, who else can shoot a smiley face into a target or do a guy in Laos from a thousand yards out with a rifle shot in high wind?
+As for Riggs, he’s a badass, plain and simple.
+Highly skilled in mixed martial arts, he is one of the top marksmen in the world, and when he blows you don’t want to be anywhere near him.
+Riggs admits he would sleep with his gun under his pillow – if he slept.
+After all, who else can shoot a smiley face into a target or do a guy in Laos from a thousand yards out with a rifle shot in high winds?
 Maybe eight or even ten guys in the world by his estimation.
 After all, killing was the only thing he was ever good at.

 Final Verdict: McClane